Computers & Technology – Beyond the Basics

 Working with Digital Audio

 Once upon a time we had vinyl records.
 Then cassette tapes, and then CDs.
 Now it has all changed and we will delve into the world of digital audio, streaming music, downloading music, audio books and podcasts.
 Learn how to turn your car, tablet, mobile phone, computer or TV into music central!
-Learn how to enjoy your old CDs without a CD player!
+Resurrect your vinyl collection and again enjoy your CDs without a CD player!

 About the Tutor: